Matiuribec/Matiuribec/README.md

-- 🔭 I’m currently working on ...
-- A project to buy and sell cars in Costa Rica
+- 🔭 I’m currently working on a project to buy and sell cars in Costa Rica
-- Trying to learn more skills and more about my skills
+- Trying to learn more about skills and continuing to expand my knowledge

-- 👯 I’m looking to collaborate on ...
-- Anything o anyone, currently trying to learn as much as I can
+- 👯 I’m looking to collaborate on anything with anyone, currently trying to learn as much as I can

-- 💬 Ask me about
+- 💬 Ask me about Fitness
-- Fitness

-- 📫 How to reach me: ...
+- 📫 How to reach me:
 - https://www.linkedin.com/in/matias-uribe-40285a256/
 - matiuribec2020@gmail.com